Significance of differential allelic expression (DAE) in phenotypic plasticity and evolutionary potential of microbial eukaryotes

 Item Type: Article

-Additional Information: Acknowledgements: We would like to thank the NERC for the Research Experience Placement (REP) scheme awarded to the EnvEast doctoral training programme (EnvEast DTP) of the University of East Anglia (UEA).
+Additional Information: Acknowledgements: The authors would like to thank the NERC for the Research Experience Placement (REP) scheme awarded to the EnvEast doctoral training programme (EnvEast DTP) of the University of East Anglia (UEA).
 Funding was provided by the NERC for the Research Experience Placement (REP) scheme awarded to the EnvEast doctoral training programme (EnvEast DTP) of the University of East Anglia (UEA).
 CvO was sponsored by the Earth & Life Systems Alliance (ELSA).

 Uncontrolled Keywords: adaptive evolution,daisyworld model,differential allelic expression,phenotypic plasticity,applied mathematics,biochemistry, genetics and molecular biology (miscellaneous),computer science applications,modelling and simulation,sdg 14 - life below water ,/dk/atira/pure/subjectarea/asjc/2600/2604